How to Use MISP: Updated 2025 Guide

 You’ve got a shiny new MISP instance but there’s just one problem: you don’t know how to use it.
 This guide will help.
 MISP is incredibly powerful, but the UI can be complex.
 Here, we’ll share a step-by-step guide on your first steps with MISP, from logging an event to adding a threat intel feed.

-Before we dig into the details, let’s start with a brief overview of how organisations and SOC analysts typically use MISP.
+Before we dig into the details, let’s start with a brief overview of how organisations and SOC analysts are using MISP in 2025:

 You can download a MISP appliance from the official MISP website’s download page.
 This page also includes links to installation guides.